santoshlite/ByteDetective/README.md

 ## How to use
 1. Download the release.
 2. Open it.
-3. Let it open a few hours.
-It takes a bit of time to scan all the images on your computer at first.
-From then, it will get faster and sync with new images on the fly.
+3. Leave it open for a few hours.
+At first, it will take a little time to scan all the images on your computer.
+Then it will get faster and synchronize with new images on the fly, promise.